mabel-dev/opteryx/docs/03 SQL/02 Statements.md

 EXPLAIN [NOOPT] query -> returns the plan for a query

-CREATE INDEX index_name ON dataset (attribute1) -> creates an index
+CREATE INDEX ON dataset (attribute1) -> creates an index